-Charles Williams serves as Vice-Chair for Network Development for the Department of Family Medicine at Boston University School of Medicine and as Medical Director of the Boston HealthNet (BHN), the network of 15 community health centers affiliated with Boston Medical Center.
-His main passion at work is quality and systems improvement.
+Charles Telfer Williams, MD serves as Vice-Chair for Network Development for the Department of Family Medicine at Boston University School of Medicine and as Medical Director of the Boston HealthNet (BHN), the network of 14 community health centers affiliated with Boston Medical Center.
+His main passion at work is quality improvement and leadership development.
 He increasingly interested in sustainability, in its broadest meaning –considering everything from environmental impact to life-work balance for individuals.
-He has experience with practice re-design, including implementation of open access, a project redesigning the referrals process at Boston Medical Center (AHRQ 2008) and helping practices at Boston Medical Center achieve NCQA Level 3 PCMH recognition.
+He has experience with practice re-design, including implementation of open access, a project redesigning the referrals process at Boston Medical Center (AHRQ 2008) and helping practices at Boston Medical Center achieve NCQA Level 3 PCMH recognition, improving blood pressure control and cancer screening.

 As Vice-chair, his primary duties are guiding growth and development of the Family Medicine practices across the BHN network, serving as a local resource for quality improvement, managing privileging, and serving as a liaison with the Community Health Center practices.